ryukiller/token-lists/README.md

 You can find a simple example of a token list in [test/schema/example.tokenlist.json](test/schema/example.tokenlist.json).

-A snapshot of the Uniswap default list encoded as a token list is found in [test/schema/bigexample.tokenlist.json](test/schema/bigexample.tokenlist.json).
+A snapshot of the Ariswap default list encoded as a token list is found in [test/schema/bigexample.tokenlist.json](test/schema/bigexample.tokenlist.json).